-- Health queries (through PowerShell, the C# FabricClient APIs and Java FabricClient APIs, or REST APIs).
+- Health queries (through PowerShell, CLI, the C# FabricClient APIs and Java FabricClient APIs, or REST APIs).

-- General queries that return a list of entities that have health as one of the properties (through PowerShell, the API, or REST).
+- General queries that return a list of entities that have health as one of the properties (through PowerShell, CLI, the APIs, or REST).

 The following Microsoft Virtual Academy video describes the Service Fabric health model and how it's used: